jakel1828/jakel1828.github.io/about.md

 ### Unfamiliar with RSS?
 RSS is the best way to consume content online.
 With an RSS reader, the news and entertainment you care about comes to you.

-[Learn more about RSS](https://rss.com/blog/how-do-rss-feeds-work/) and [check out Miniflux](https://miniflux.app/) when you're ready to get started.
+[Learn more about RSS](https://rss.com/blog/how-do-rss-feeds-work/)—and [check out Miniflux](https://miniflux.app/) when you're ready to get started.

 ## Contact